-We support Well Being of Women charity by donating a portion of every dispenser adn starter pack we sell to them and their amazing work they do into all things biological for women.
-We have so much to be grateful for in terms of the studies they have funded that now provide cures and preventions for many gynecological issues.
+We support Well Being of Women charity by donating a portion of every dispenser and starter pack we sell to them and the amazing work they do into all things biological for women.
+We have so much to be grateful for in terms of the studies they have funded that now provide cures and preventions for many gynaecological issues.
 We collaborate whenever we can with charities, supplying them with free samples etc, but this is hard as we get asked a lot and we are still a small growing company and cannot afford to give away too much stock!
-I dedicate time to various projects to where i can help eg local Red Box Project and supporting across social the magnificent work done by Amika George, Scarlett Curtis and Co on the Period Poverty issues.
+I dedicate time to various projects to where I can help e.g. local Red Box Project and support across social the magnificent work done by Amika George, Scarlett Curtis and Co on the Period Poverty issues.

-What was latest thing that made you hopeful about the future of waste reduction/ aquatic pollution?
+What was the latest thing that made you hopeful about the future of waste reduction/ aquatic pollution?

 What’s one thing someone can do today to improve ocean pollution?

-Lobby your MP and Local Authority to provide the relevant infrastructure needed to sort, collect and treat the many different types of plastics that we all have in our lives, that and of course personally focus n reducing unnecessary plastics, reusing and recycling.
-That is more than one thing , but one thing is not enough !!!
+Lobby your MP and Local Authority to provide the relevant infrastructure needed to sort, collect and treat the many different types of plastics that we all have in our lives, that and of course personally focus on reducing unnecessary plastics, reusing and recycling.
+That is more than one thing, but one thing is not enough !!!

 You can buy FabLittleBag’s over here on Amazon for less than a Pret Sandwich and help to do your bit in helping Ocean Plastics.

 - Water Pollution Facts & Statistics